 Using your purchase power is one way to support communities – like BIPOC business owners – or causes you care about.
 By doing your homework, you can find out which brands that you might buy from regularly are supporting communities of color and advocating for human rights.
 This may be reflected in their donations, certain projects or campaigns they lead, how they lift up their BIPOC employees and more.
 Research before you buy, so you can ensure your hard-earned money is going toward the causes you care about.

 You might find ways to champion human and civil rights through your work, even if your job isn’t directly related to these missions.
 For example, you could organize a group of coworkers who are interested in volunteering on MLK Days.
 Or you might do a project featuring the voices of those who have faced discrimination in the community and screen it after work or on a lunch break to help educate and start a conversation within your workplace.
-If you don’t receive MLK Day off, you can also advocate with your employer to make this a day of service for employees.
+If you don’t receive MLK Day off from work, you can also advocate with your employer to make this a day of service for employees.

 Dr. King was a powerful voice in the Black community and used his influence to organize rallies and protests, petition for change and speak with public officials when he could.
 You can use your voice to advocate for change in your own spheres of influence.
 This can start around the dinner table, presenting a topic you’re passionate about and leaving space for respectful debate and sharing perspectives.
 You might find a specific issue you want to champion and create an online petition for it.
 Or maybe you join an organized rally to make your voice heard.
 There are plenty of ways to use your words to communicate what you care about and pave the way for change.

-If you want to use your resources to advocate for human and civil rights, you can absolutely donate to a cause or organization.
-By donating financially, you can let an organization to allocate funds where they’re most needed.
+If you want to use your resources to advocate for human and civil rights, you can also donate to a cause or organization.
+By donating financially, you can let an organization allocate funds where they’re most needed.
 But even donating goods like breakfast foods, baby products, old cell phones and new or gently used books can greatly impact an individual or group of people who may not have access to these items.
 Just check with the organization you’re donating to first, to ensure that you’re contributing items they need and can use.